Shikhar97/Shikhar97.github.io/content/about/index.md

 Interestingly, I got introduced to programming in my freshman year at [PES University, Bangalore](https://pes.edu/) where I completed my Bachelors in Computer Science (2015-2019) with a GPA of [3.74](https://drive.google.com/file/d/1YteAN9IXtsFB5cWnINOAb4W5Gg2BA5ep/view?usp=sharing).

-I'm graduate student pursuing Masters in Computer Science at [Arizona State University](https://www.asu.edu/).
+I'm a graduate student pursuing Masters in Computer Science at [Arizona State University](https://www.asu.edu/).

 I have worked as a Software Engineer at Aruba Networks for 3 years as a full-stack developer.